pburkepro/Hull-Tactical-Contest/README.md

 Big Dates:
 Jan.
 24 ddl for registration
 Week of Mar.
-2nd ddl for code test (prediction) and qualification test and proposal (creative)
+2nd ddl for code test (prediction and strategy) and qualification test and proposal (creative)